Nigel Godrich: Other projects

 Following his success with OK Computer, Godrich mixed most of Natalie Imbruglia's hit album Left of the Middle (1997) and R.E.M.'s Up (1998).
-Godrich has collaborated with American singer-songwriter Beck several times, on Mutations (1998), Sea Change (2002) and The Information (2006).
-The first two of these albums, particularly Sea Change, were noted for their atmospheric folk/pop sound, a departure from the spontaneous, sample-heavy style Beck was known for.
-Godrich has also worked with Travis, producing their commercial breakthrough The Man Who (1999) and its followup The Invisible Band (2001) and co-producing The Boy With No Name (2007) with Brian Eno and Mike Hedges.
+Godrich produced three albums by the American singer-songwriter Beck: Mutations (1998), Sea Change (2002) and The Information (2006).
+The first two, particularly Sea Change, were noted for their atmospheric folk/pop sound, a departure from the spontaneous, sample-heavy style Beck was known for.

+Godrich produced several albums by Travis, including their commercial breakthrough, The Man Who (1999), and its followup, The Invisible Band (2001).
+According to the Travis songwriter, Fran Healy, Godrich was frustrated after the gruelling sessions for Radiohead's albums Kid A and Amnesiac, and so "took it out on us because he couldn't take it out on Radiohead".
+The mood settled after an argument.
+Healy felt it was good for Godrich to work with "melodic" bands such as Travis as well as more experimental acts such as Radiohead.
+Godrich co-produced the Travis albums The Boy With No Name (2007) with Mike Hedges.

-Godrich produced Pavement's final album Terror Twilight (1999), with Radiohead's Jonny Greenwood contributing harmonica on two tracks.
+Godrich produced Pavement's final album, Terror Twilight (1999), with Radiohead's Jonny Greenwood contributing harmonica on two tracks.
 Godrich, a fan of the band, hoped to help them find a bigger audience with a less "sloppy" record.
 Songwriter Stephen Malkmus later described the album as "overproduced" and described conflicts with Godrich.
 In response, Godrich tweeted: "I literally slept on a friend's floor in NYC to be able to make that album."
 In 2020, Godrich said that he loved the album and had enjoyed making it.

 In 2001, Godrich remixed U2's "Walk On" for its single release, and mixed and contributed production to Air's albums Talkie Walkie (2004) and Pocket Symphony (2007).
 In 2002, Godrich was hired to produce the second album by the Strokes, Room on Fire (2003).
 He was fired when their work, according to the band, proved "soulless".
 Godrich said of the failed collaboration: "The problem there was that me and [singer Julian Casablancas] are just too similar, we're both control freaks.
 He wanted to do it his way, I wanted to do it my way, and obviously that's the point of me being there.
 And I'm saying 'Well, why am I here if you're not prepared to try and do it the way I want to do it?'
 We got on great, it was just one of those laughable things where it just doesn't work.
 I wanted them to change, and they didn't."